dumbcl/Simple_tg_python_bot/README.md

 # Simple_tg_python_bot
-This bot can send pictures of cute cat
+This bot can send pictures of cute cats